12

 “Khush hai tu, beta?”

-The question settled over me like a hush.
-Not heavy, but still enough to press against my chest.
+The question settled over me, heavy enough to press against my chest.

 Right now?
 In this moment?
 Yes.

-There was no expectation in his gaze.
-He wasn’t looking at me with questions.
-Just a quiet kind of stillness.
+There was no expectation in his gaze, no questions, just a quiet kind of stillness.
 Like he, too, was navigating something wordless.
-I couldn’t read him.
-Maybe I didn’t need to.

 His face lit up, mischief softening the seriousness of the moment.